 When created from the Project Manager, the 3D environment has a default sky.

-No matter how many objects are placed in 3D space, nothing will be displayed unless a Camera is also added to the scene.
-Cameras can either work in orthogonal or perspective projections:
+No matter how many objects are placed in the 3D space, nothing will be displayed unless a Camera3D is also added to the scene.
+Cameras can work in either orthogonal or perspective projections:

-Cameras are associated and only display to a parent or grand-parent viewport.
+Cameras are associated with (and only display to) a parent or grandparent viewport.
 Since the root of the scene tree is a viewport, cameras will display on it by default, but if sub-viewports (either as render target or picture-in-picture) are desired, they need their own children cameras to display.

-When dealing with multiple cameras, the following rules are followed for each viewport:
+When dealing with multiple cameras, the following rules are enforced for each viewport: